telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ### Sorting Options

 Create a custom sorting order by clicking the desired column.
 For example, click the **URL** column to sort alphabetically based on the URL, or click the **Body Size** column to sort based on the bytes' session size.
-The defaukt sorting order is based on the unique identification number  (order of appearance)
+The default sorting order is based on the unique identification number (order of appearance).

 ### Filter Options